 Causes & anatomy

 Metatarsal fractures can be either an acute fracture or a stress fracture.
-They can be fractured through impact for example a vicious football stud (acute fracture), or through a more gradual onset, where repetitive impact causes a stress fracture.
+They can be fractured through impact, for example, a vicious football stud (acute fracture), or through a more gradual onset, where repetitive impact causes a stress fracture.

 The most common position for a metatarsal fracture is the second metatarsal, especially in those whose second toe is longer than their big toe.
-It is also more common in those who overpronate with the first metatarsal in a dorsiflexed position as this places greater load on the 2nd metatarsal.
+It is also more common in those who overpronate with the first metatarsal in a dorsiflexed position as this places a greater load on the 2nd metatarsal.